raevn45/portfolio-website/README.md

 # Preshita Shinde — Personal Website

-An immersive personal portfolio and internet playground for **Preshita Shinde** — built around curiosity, experimentation, live projects, rabbit holes, and a deliberately editorial visual experience.
+An immersive personal portfolio and internet playground — built around curiosity, experimentation, live projects, rabbit holes, and a deliberately editorial visual experience.

 This is not intended to be a traditional résumé site.
 It is a personal corner of the internet: part portfolio, part digital journal, and part interactive experience.